-- Finances, a lack of awareness of ADUs, and the lack of desire for homeowners to construct them remain significant barriers to ADU development. - Jurisdictions also report that the State's topdown approach to the recent suite of ADU legislation presents challenges. - Although lower income and lower resource communities in Los Angeles County are constructing a large share of ADUs, the majority of ADU production takes place in areas with high home values and incomes, like the San Francisco Bay Area.
+- Finances (27%), lack of awareness (16%), and lack of desire (16%) remain significant barriers to ADU development.
+Jurisdictions also report that the State's top-down approach to this series of ADU legislation presents challenges for local ADU construction. - Although lower income and lower resource communities in Los Angeles County are constructing a large share of ADUs, a majority of ADU production takes place in areas with high home values and incomes, such as the San Francisco Bay Area. - A majority (53%) of homeowners building ADUs rely on conventional loan finance from banks, while 27% use a home equity line of credit.